hedayet13/hedayet13/README.md

 ### 👋 Hi, I’m Hedayetul Islam
-👀  I'm an electrical engineer specializing in embedded systems, medical image processing and occasionally designing and coding.
-Currently, I'm focused on surface engineering and Biomedical science.
+👀  I am an electrical engineer with a specialization in embedded systems, bio-surface modeling, medical image processing and coding.
+Currently, I’m fully captivating in the field of Bio-Engineering, where i harness my expertise to drive innovation and make positive impact 🌱.
-- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---